MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-prep-sales-chat.md

 ---
-title: View meeting preparation card in Microsoft 365 Copilot (preview)
+title: Prepare for your upcoming meetings in Microsoft 365 Copilot (preview)
 description: Learn how to view the meeting preparation card in Microsoft 365 Copilot. ms.date: 10/10/2025 ms.topic: how-to